yoonseok312/riiid-answer-correctness-prediction/README.md

 ### Single Model AUC
 AUC 0.786
-SAINT model has plenty of room for improvement, but as 1 epoch took around 18 hours to train we decided to focus on improving LGBM.
+SAINT model has plenty of room for improvement, but as 1 epoch took more than 10 hours to train we decided to focus on improving LGBM.

 # Inference
 ### 1. Ensembling two models